 Things came into focus both mandolin and life-wise when his parents sent Don to study with Jethro Burns, famous comedian (Homer and Jethro)and the greatest mandolinist of his time.
 From the very first lesson, Burns was more than a teacher.
 He was role model, hero, mentor, and friend, and Stiernberg was hooked and hooked bad on the mandolin.His earliest professional experience was in a bluegrass band with his brother (The Morgan Bros.)and a bit later in The Jethro Burns Quartet.
 Here are Don and Jethro way back in 1983 playing “The Lady is a Tramp.”

 Fine performers are not always interested in teaching or good at it.
-In Don’s case, we get a two-fer.
+In Don’s case, we get a two-fer, which is why we’ve had him back here so many times.
 In addition to Django in June he has worked at many other music camps and released three online video instructional courses for (our pal Adrian Holovaty’s) Soundslice.com.
 Here’s a snippet from one of them.